Originally Published: June 21, 2015

 There’s no doubt that the simplest lifestyle intervention we can advise for both our at-risk pre-myopes and progressing myopes is to spend more time outdoors.
-This data first came to prominence in Rose et al’s 2008 paper, published in Ophthalmology, entitled conclusively that Outdoor activity reduces the prevalence of myopia in children.
+This data first came to prominence in Rose et al’s 2008 paper, published in Ophthalmology.
 Over 4000 children (half aged 12 and the other half aged 6) participating in the Sydney Myopia Survey demonstrated that 12 year olds who spent more time outdoors and less time on near work had the most hyperopic refractions, with the reverse also being true – more near work and less outdoor time means a lower level of plus.
+An important finding, though, was that outdoor time didn't directly trade for near work time - even the children with high levels of near work got the benefit of more time spent outdoors.
 This relationship was not shown for the 6 year old group.
 There was also no association between indoor sport and myopia, so the question begs – what defines the beneficial effect of outdoor time?

 So for our savvy concerned parent, it’s likely that sitting closer to the window will be helpful to her son, even though clear glass does block a majority of incident UVA and UVB light.
 Wearing sunglasses blocks UV exposure and reduces brightness, but on a sunny day it’s likely that an 85% tint sunglass lens is still able to let through as much brightness, and likely more than typical bright domestic light.

 What other mechanism could be involved?